Praise be to Allah.

 (Sunan Ibn Majah)

 Prophet Muhammad s.a.w. also emphasised the need to safeguard the environment and nature.
-The Prophet s.a.w. prohibited any unnecessary cutting of trees and plantation during battles.
+The Prophet s.a.w. prohibited any unnecessary cutting of trees and plantations during battles.

 The overarching message of taking care of the environment is part of mercy.
 A famous hadith reminds us: